 - Ceramic bridge or all porcelain bridge: it is utilized for short span restoration of missing teeth, such as one or 2 teeth, longer span missing teeth is usually not advisable to have ceramic or all porcelain bridges.
 Currently Zerconia or lava bridges are mostly used, however some disilicate lithium bridges, (Emax bridge) is also used on a short span bridges.

 The correct treatment plan is vital to longevity of the bridge, which depends on how many teeth are missing?, the number of teeth holding the bridge? the health of those teeth? the level of the bone, and the length of the roots of the teeth holding the bridge, the bite (occlusion) and the material used to construct the bridge.
 All dental restorations require proper oral hygiene, and maintenance treatment by the treating dentist, to insure lasting a long time survival of the dental restoration and eliminating pain.
-Most failures or pain from your dental bridge is due to heavy bite, para functional habits such as grinding, the wrong use of newly porcelain materials, such as zerconia, and trauma from heavy bite that can cause failure or fracture.
-Dental Bridges of long span, using Zerconia, or lithinum disilicate materials ( lava, or Emax) is usually not recommended, since it has not been tested and usually is not recommended by the manufacturers.
+Most failures or pain from your bridge is due to heavy bite, para functional habits such as grinding, the wrong use of newly porcelain materials, such as zerconia, and trauma from heavy bite that can cause failure or fracture.
+Porcelain Bridges with long span, ( more than 4 teeth involved) using Zerconia, or lithinum disilicate materials ( lava, or Emax) is usually not recommended, since it has not been tested and usually is not recommended by the manufacturers.
 Conventional bridges using gold or other metals as substrate is recommended for long span bridges which has been tested over time.
 Possibility of recurrent decay on the root of anchoring teeth exists, if the patient does not use Bridge threaders , to clean the plaque which can cause decay to the root of anchoring tooth holding the bridge, and can cause failure.
 Bridges can come out if the teeth are over prepared by the doctor, or teeth are very short to begin with, and they might need replaced.

 - Lack of bone to support the missing tooth or teeth, if you do not have ample bone on your anchor teeth to support the missing tooth, you can loose those anchor teeth also!

-- Also if the bridge is a long span bridge, missing many teeth, and even though the bone around the supporting teeth are good, you can loose the anchor teeth, or cause mobility once the dental bridge is constructed, due to your bite and occlusion.
+- Also if the bridge is a long span bridge, missing many teeth, and even though the bone around the supporting teeth are good, you can loose the anchor teeth, or cause mobility once the porcelain bridge is constructed, due to your bite and occlusion.

 - If the patient wishes to floss each individual tooth, and do not want to use a bridge threader to clean underneath.